syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 Row header is a special column which is placed as first cell of each row and it will be always frozen.
 To enable the row header, set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowRowHeader.html) to `true`.

-Further, SfDataGrid allows to customize the row header width using the [SfDataGrid.RowHeaderWidthProperty](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowHeaderWidthProperty.html).
+Further the SfDataGrid allows to customize the row header width using the [SfDataGrid.RowHeaderWidthProperty](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowHeaderWidthProperty.html).
 The default value of `SfDataGrid.RowHeaderWidth` is 20.

 To enable and customize the row header, follow the code example: